-According to recent anthropological research, people develop subliminal behaviours in order to resemble their neighbours.
-Therefore, people acquire a “local look” that allows others to easily tell where they come from.
+According to recent anthropological research, people develop subliminal behaviours to resemble their neighbours.
+Therefore, people acquire a “local look” that allows others easily to tell where they come from.
 When it comes to teeth, do people have a particular “local look”?
 Is there a correlation between teeth and the local health care system?
-As a nation, Britain is infamous for having bad teeth, but is this really the case?
+As a nation, Britain is infamous for having bad teeth, but is this the case?